Anomalies

 How it works

 Each scan flags suspicious items with evidence and (when possible) a recommended action.
-You either fix the record or dismiss the flag with a reason, which suppresses that exact fingerprint on future scans.
+You either fix the record or dismiss the flag with a reason, which suppresses that same finding on future scans.

 flowchart TD